AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 - $x_i$ corresponds to the provided input at index $i$
 - $\alpha$ is the learning rate

+We have $w_i(0)$ equals to a random number, usually within a narrow range centered on 0.

 A way to make a perceptron learn is given by the method `train:desiredOutput:`, as follows:

 ~~~~~~~